-Rheumalin is the only natural anti-inflammatory that targets multiple key enzymes involved in inflammatory pain and joint preservation.
+RheumaLin is the only natural anti-inflammatory that targets multiple key enzymes involved in inflammatory joint pain and preservation.
 Its unique blend of natural ingredients are gentle on the stomach and can be used in combination with most pain and anti-inflammatory medication.
-If you suffer from back, neck or joint pain, try RheumaLin today.
+If you suffer from lower back, neck or joint pain you may benefit from RheumaLin.

 Resveratrol is a natural compound made by various plants as a defence mechanism in response to microbial and fungal infections.
 It occurs naturally in low amounts in several edible plants and plant-based products such as grapes, cranberries, peanuts and red wine.
 New research is unveiling its promise for treatment of inflammatory conditions, including arthritis.

 Indian frankincense tree gum resin extract in a proprietary blend (Boswellia serrata).

 |Contains 65% Boswellic acids in a 6:1 extract|